wgsl-tooling-wg/wesl-spec/Visibility.md

 than communications between teams working on different packages.
 At the least, people working on the same package are probably working in the same git repository.
 Should the language help distinguish public vs private for imports within the package?
-I’d argue yes, and for the same reasons as for library publishers.
+Yes, and for the same reasons as for library publishers.
 A significant enough internal module wants a boundary to aid in ongoing maintenance.
-So I think the language should support distinguishing internal from api for within the package.
+So the language should support distinguishing internal from api for within the package.

 Should the default for within package visibility be public or private?
 For an